sk3p7ic/sk3p7ic-blog/content/post/into-final-semester.md

 parsers.
 I am hopeful that this will be a good project to work on, and that it will be something that I can be proud of.
 Additionally, I am also hopeful that I will be able to work on research with my professor, and that I will be able to contribute to the field of computing in some way.
+Nevertheless, I also look forward to the personal growth that should occur as a result of the work that I intend to do.

+I would like to get in to more "serious" research some day, though at this time I am unsure of which specific area of computing I'd find best-suited for me to work on.
+While standard development is fun and I would likely find myself sufficiently satisfied with a normal development position, I do admire the ability to create and innovate with research, contributing overall to the field rather than constantly working toward the maintenance of legacy codebases, such as with what is a major aspect of my current job.

 Past that, I am unsure of what the future holds for me.
 I do not know if I will attempt to stick with academia or if I will instead opt to work in